iegomez/mosquitto-go-auth/README.md

 This projects is tested against Go 1.9.2 and makes use of cgo.

 It makes use of some Go packages as well.
-You cant install all the dependencies with:
+You can install all the dependencies with:

 ```
 make requirements